pzhaojohnson/rnacanvas.math/README.md

 Flip an angle (i.e., add 180 degrees to it) if it is within 90 degrees of another angle.

-Otherwise, the `flipAway()` function simply returns the angle unchanged.
+Otherwise, the `flipAway()` function returns the angle unchanged.

-Angles input to the `flipAway()` function and the angle returned by the `flipAway()` function are all to be expressed in radians.
+Angles input to the `flipAway()` function and the angle returned by the `flipAway()` function are all expressed in radians.

 ```javascript
 // Math.PI / 3 is within 90 degrees of 0